-Finally, notice that since distance hereditary graphs, cographs and $3$-leaf power graphs are hereditary graph families, our fully dynamic recognition algorithms can be used in the context of static graphs as well.
-This yields, for each of the three graph classes, linear time recognition algorithms.
-We point out that in the particular case of distance hereditary graphs, our new algorithm is not only competitive but also way simpler than the previous ones~\cite{HM90,DHP01,Bre05} and \cite{NUU07}.
-Also, our bijective representations allow to get easy isomorphism tests for elements of these classes.
+Finally, let us observe that as distance hereditary graphs, cographs and $3$-leaf power graphs are hereditary graph families, our fully dynamic recognition algorithms can be used in the context of static graphs as well.
+This yields, for each of the three graph classes, linear time recognition algorithms (Corollary \ref{cor:static}) to be compared with previous ones (\cite{HM90,DHP01,Bre05} and \cite{NUU07} for distance hereditary graphs).
+Moreover, our bijective representations allow to derive directly easy isomorphism tests for elements of these classes (Corollary \ref{cor:iso}).

-\paragraph{Outline of the paper.} Section 2 introduces the framework of graph-labelled tree and revisits the main results of split decomposition theory.
-Links with the classical modular decomposition of graph~\cite{MR84} are also established thereby showing that graph-labelled trees provide a unifying view on this two graph decomposition techniques.
-Section 3 mainly presents incremental characterizations based on the split decomposition for the families of distance hereditary graphs, cographs and $3$-leaf power graphs.
-Optimal vertex-only fully dynamic algorithms are derived from these characterizations in Section 4.
-Section 5 study the edge-only modification problems for these three graph classes.
-Again characterizations and optimal fully-dynamic algorithms are proposed.